bindbc-sfml 1.1.1

 When using the compiler command line or a build system that doesn't support DUB, this is the only option.
 The -version=BindSFML_Static

 option should be passed to the compiler when building your program.
-All of the required C libraries, as well as the bindbc-sfml
+All of the required C libraries, as well as the BindBC-SFML and bindbc-loader

 static libraries, must also be passed to the compiler on the command line or via your build system's configuration.

-can be used to configure all of the official BindBC packages used in your program, i.e., those maintained in the BindBC GitHub organization.
-Some third-party BindBC packages may support it as well.
+can be used to configure all of the official BindBC packages used in your program. (i.e. those maintained in the BindBC GitHub organisation) Some third-party BindBC packages may support it as well.

-For example, when using the static bindings for the SFML Audio and Graphics packages with DUB (replace the 1.0.0
+For example, when using the static bindings for the SFML Audio and Graphics packages with DUB:

 dub.json